What's the usual thing you do with an array? Iterate through its items! This is where forEach()

 array.forEach(callback)

-method is an efficient way to iterate over all array items.
+method is a good way to iterate over all array items.
 Its first argument is the callback

-function, which is invoked for every item in the array with 3 arguments: item, index, and the array itself.
+function, which is invoked for each item in the array with 3 arguments: item, index, and the array itself.

 forEach()